 City Light has instructions on how to sign up for LIHEAP here.

 The City of Seattle also offers the Utility Discount Program (UDP) for income-qualified customers of Seattle City Light and Seattle Public Utilities.
-In 2016, Mayor Ed Murray made changes to the program’s auto-enrollment that were projected to double enrolled households to 28,000 by 2018.
+In 2016, changes to the program’s auto-enrollment were projected to double enrolled households to 28,000 by 2018.
 That goal has been exceeded already, but tens of thousands of households that might be eligible have yet to enroll.

 Customers enrolled in UDP receive 60 percent off their City Light bills, so if you need help check to see if you meet income requirements and enroll here.